 Praying the Rosary was just one of the gifts that the Catholic Church has gifted to me.
 Praying this ‘Bible on a string’ slowly started to open my heart to Mary.
-I was slowly coming to appreciate her.
+I was slowly coming to appreciate and yes, love her.

 Years later, I was invited to take a personal retreat.
 It is following along in a book written to really intoduce you to Mary in a deep way.
 I decided it was time to really put to rest any hesitations I still had where Mary was involved.

 The ‘retreat’ took 33 Days.
 And at the end of the retreat I cannot even explain how Jesus reassured me that devotion to and love for His Mother was within His will for my life.
 I will never forget how he revealed him Mother to me in such a personal way.

 I simply could not help but fall in love with the Mother Jesus gave me.
 Gave all of us.